mingxguo/Encoder-Decoder-Number-Sorting/README.md

 Given an array 'x' of numbers to be sorted.
-To ensure that the output are at least numbers of the original array 'x', we could let the network predict the indices that would sort 'x' ([argsort](https://numpy.org/doc/stable/reference/generated/numpy.argsort.html)) and post process these indices to get a sorted array.
+To ensure that the output are at least numbers of the original array 'x', we could let the network predict the indices that would sort 'x' ([argsort](https://numpy.org/doc/stable/reference/generated/numpy.argsort.html)) and post process these indices to get the sorted array.
-Since indices are integers ranging from 0 to the array length, we can use one hot encoding for the labels 'y' and softmax cross entropy as loss function.
+Since indices are integers ranging from 0 to the length of the array, we can use one hot encoding for the labels 'y' and categorical cross entropy as loss function.

 Example of one pair of data: